Georiviere/Georiviere-public/README.md

 #### Prerequisite

-- You need to use a node version 18
+- You need to use node.
+You can use [nvm](https://github.com/nvm-sh/nvm) to get required version.
 - Use nvm and then:

 ```bash